jacksonh1/slim_conservation_scoring/README.md

 - `filter_params`:
   - `min_num_orthos`: minimum number of orthologs required for the group to be used in the analysis (default 20).
 For each phylogenetic level, if the corresponding alignment file has less than this number of orthologs, that level is skipped.
 - `new_score_methods`:
   - Any new scores that are to be calculated are included here.
 The key is the score key corresponding to the conservation scoring method to use, and the value is a dictionary of parameters for the score.
 The parameters are specific to each score (See [scores](#conservation-scores)) but each score will have an input file, output file, and reference id which do **not** need to be provided here.
+See the [currently implemented scores](#currently-implemented-scores) for examples of how to format the yaml file.
 - `multilevel_plot_params`: parameters for the multilevel plots of the hit sequence conservation
   - `score_key`: the score key to use for the multilevel plot (default "aln_property_entropy")
   - `num_bg_scores_cutoff`: The minimum number or background scores required to calculate the zscores (default 20).
 If there are less than this number of background scores, the zscores are not calculated.